javipalanca/simfleet/docs/develop.rst

 The Negotiation Process between Transport and Customer Agents
 -------------------------------------------------------------

-After separately explaining the strategy behavior of Transport and Customer agents, this section tries to relate both behaviors.
+After separately explaining the strategy behaviour of Transport and Customer agents, this section tries to relate both behaviours.
 This is important to understand how these two agent types interact with each other in order to coordinate and reach the overall goals of the simulation.

-In particular, there are three key aspects (embedded within the strategy behaviors) which influence the overall coordination process implemented in the simulator, as now described:
+In particular, there are three key aspects (embedded within the strategy behaviours) which influence the overall coordination process implemented in the simulator, as now described:

 * The conditions of a transport service proposal.
 The current implementation does not consider any special condition other